TY APONTE

 In addition to the above named masters, Shihan Aponte admires and credits many other individuals with having helped shape and inspire his martial arts ability and with whom he has had the pleasure of calling friends for the many years.

-Shihan Aponte continues his martial art studies through self study, and through attending seminars and taking training classes whenever possible with some of the best martial artists and Shotokan instructors in the world.
-Currently Shihan Aponte trains with Hiroyasu Fujishima, Hanshi, an 8th dan, Shotokan Karate International Federation (SKIF) master who has taught Shotokan karate in the Department of Kinesiology at Cal State University Northridge since 1969, as well as founded the CSUN karate club.
-On June 10th, 2018 Ty received his SKIF Yondan (4th Deg.
-BB) from Hanshi H. Fujishima and Kancho Nobuaki kanazawa, SKIF 8th Dan.
-Ty also trains (on Sunday mornings) with a small yet passionate group of Wing Chun Gung Fu enthusiasts under the direction of veteran Wing Chun Sifu Stanley Tang.
-Shihan Aponte incorporates his years of training and experience into his classes.
-He emphasizes tradition, while remaining creative, devising, open-minded, and progressive.
+Shihan Aponte continues his martial art studies through self study, and attending seminars and taking training classes whenever possible with some of the best martial artists and Shotokan instructors in the world.
+Sensei Aponte has trained extensively with Hiroyasu Fujishima, Hanshi, an 8th dan, Shotokan Karate International Federation (SKIF) master who has taught Shotokan karate in the Department of Kinesiology at Cal State University Northridge (CSUN) since 1969.
+In 2018 Ty received his SKIF Yondan (4th Deg.
+BB) from Hanshi Fujishima and Kancho Nobuaki kanazawa, SKIF 8th Dan.

-Aside from the warm USKL dojo family, Shihan Aponte is joined by his lovely wife Lynn Aponte, herself an instructor and 5th Degree Black Belt, and their two boys, Kieran and Keelan, both of whom are Black Belts.
-Kieran Aponte is a graduate of Cal Poly Pomona, where he majored in mathematics.
-Keelan Aponte is currently a student at Loma Linda University where he is working on a Masters Degree in Marriage and Family Therapy (MFT).
-Shihan Aponte's daughter, Sarajoy Salazar, is a graduate of Azusa Pacific University.
+Aside from the warm USKL dojo family, Shihan Aponte is joined by his lovely wife Lynn Aponte, herself an instructor and 5th Degree Black Belt, and their two boys, Kieran (Kelsey) and Keelan, both of whom are Shotokan Black Belts.
+Kieran (Kelsey) Aponte is a graduate of Cal Poly Pomona, where he majored in mathematics and has a passion for Robotics.
+Keelan Aponte is a graduate from Loma Linda University where he received his Masters Degree and currently works in Marriage and Family Therapy (MFT).
+Ty’s daughter, Sarajoy Salazar Aponte (SJ), is a graduate of Azusa Pacific University and works in finance.

 Shihan Ty Aponte can be reached by e-mail at: TyAponte@yahoo.com